sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 ![Graph of f(x) = x^2]({{site.baseurl}}/assets/images/drawgraphx2.PNG)

 The most obvious thing we notice is that the exponential function grows much faster.
-One may counter, however, that there is an initial loss in productivity if one spends time improving rather than actually *doing work*, so we must account for this.
+One may counter, however, that there is an initial loss of productivity if one spends time improving rather than actually *doing work*, so we must account for this.
-Do do this, we must subtract some value from *f(x)* to account for the lost productivity.
+To do this, we must subtract some value from *f(x)* to account for the lost productivity.
 For each increment in time, then, we will lose some percentage of our time.
 Where x represents time, this can be written as